Owoscaw/uni_notes/year 2/markov chains 2/Invariance.md

 # Measures:

 A measure is a row vector with non-negative values.
 Distributions are a special case of measures with entries that sum to $1$.
-If $P$ is a [[Definitions of Markov Chains#Stochastic matrices|stochastic matrix]], a measure $\lambda$ is called invariant if $\lambda P=\lambda$.
+If $P$ is a [[Definition and Properties#Stochastic matrices|stochastic matrix]], a measure $\lambda$ is called invariant if $\lambda P=\lambda$.
 An invariant measure is also called stationary or equilibrium.

 If $\lambda$ is a measure and $\sum_{i\in I}\lambda_i<\infty$ then:$$\Huge \Pi_i=\frac{\lambda_i}{\sum_{j\in I}\lambda_j}$$Defines a distribution.
 Note that if $\lambda$ is invariant, $\Pi$ is invariant.
 If $|I|<\infty$ it is always possible to define a distribution.
 We ask for the following example, if there exist any stationary distribution(s):![[stationary dist]]
 # Invariance: